How Much Does it Cost to File Bankruptcy in Arizona

 The bankruptcy court requires all filers to pay a filing fee.
 The filing fee for Chapter 7 bankruptcy cases is $335 and the filing fee for a Chapter 13 filing is $310.
 You can often pay your filing fee in installments over the course of a few months if you have a financial hardship.

-Customary Attorneys’ Fees in Arizona
+Customary Attorneys’ Fees in Arizona Vary

 Before getting into what is customary for attorneys’ fees in Arizona, it is important to note that the total cost of bankruptcy cannot be viewed without considering the overall consequences.
 For pro se filers, success rates fall dramatically, especially for Chapter 13 filings.
 Attorneys are often able to successfully get a discharge and save clients money and avoid serious issues down the road.
-I often say that good bankruptcy counsel will pay for itself in proper planning and avoiding issues that may arise through the process.
+It is often said that good bankruptcy counsel will pay for itself in proper planning and avoiding issues that may arise through the process.

-Typical Chapter 7 Bankruptcy Attorneys Fees
+Typical Chapter 7 Bankruptcy Attorneys Fees in Arizona

-Typical Chapter 13 Bankruptcy Attorneys Fees
+Typical Chapter 13 Bankruptcy Attorneys Fees in Arizona

 In a Chapter 13 bankruptcy, you will work with your attorney to create a repayment plan and pay your disposable income to a Chapter 13 trustee over a period of three to five years.
 Typical fees in Arizona for a Chapter 13 attorney vary from $3,500 to $5,500 for competent representation.
 Arizona has what is referred to as a “no-look” fee of $4,500 which is considered presumptively reasonable.
 Any amounts in excess of $4,500 will need to be approved by the bankruptcy court.